face-hh/bussin/README.md

     x minus y
 }
 ```
-You can also run the function wait before running:
+You can also run the function after a specified timespan:
 ```rs
 hollup(bruh perform() {
     waffle("A second later...")
 }, 1000)
 ```
-And also can make it run at an interval:
+And you can also make it run at an interval:
 ```rs
 yappacino(bruh perform() {
     waffle("Spam!!!")